jomority/my-arch-install/content/base-install.md

 swapon /dev/nvme0n1p3  # or /dev/sda3
 ```

-If you instead want to use a swapfile do (adjust the count parameter to at least your actual RAM size if you want to use hibernation):
+If you instead want to use a swapfile instead do (adjust the count parameter to at least your actual RAM size if you want to use hibernation):

 ```bash
 dd if=/dev/zero of=/mnt/root/swapfile count=8192 bs=1MiB